scottkaplan/srecli/README.md

 ## Run

 ## To Do
-- Test k8s library
-- Implement list
-- Implement info
-- Implement scale
+- Document scale
+- README.md